szczyglis-dev/py-gpt/README.md

 ## Mailer

-Enables the sending, receiving, and reading of emails from the inbox.
-Currently, only SMTP is supported.
-More options coming soon.
+The Mailer plugin provides email tools for sending messages and accessing configured mailbox operations.
+Configure the mail server, account credentials and individual mail tools in the plugin settings.

 Documentation: https://pygpt.readthedocs.io/en/latest/plugins.html#mailer

 ## MCP (Model Context Protocol)

-With the `MCP` plugin, you can connect **PyGPT** to remote tools exposed by `Model Context Protocol` servers (stdio, Streamable HTTP, or SSE).
-The plugin discovers available tools on your configured servers and publishes them to the model as callable commands with proper parameter schemas.
-You can whitelist/blacklist tools per server.
-Tool discovery caching is enabled by default with a 300-second TTL.
+The MCP (Model Context Protocol) plugin connects PyGPT to Model Context Protocol servers over stdio, Streamable HTTP or SSE, discovers their tools and exposes allowed tools to the model.

-To configure MCP connections, open `Config -> MCP...` for a direct shortcut, or use `Plugins -> Settings -> MCP`.
-Both open the same MCP plugin settings.
-Use either path when connecting PyGPT to an external service or tool server through MCP.
+To configure MCP connections, open `Config -> MCP...` or use `Plugins -> Settings -> MCP`.
+For easier setup and management, use [MCP Connectors](#mcp-connectors) from `Config -> MCP... -> Connectors...` to browse, import and manage connector definitions.
+See the [MCP Connectors](#mcp-connectors) section for more details.

 Documentation: https://pygpt.readthedocs.io/en/latest/plugins.html#mcp

 ## Memory (inline)

-The **Memory (inline)** plugin provides three separate memory scopes/mechanisms:
+The Memory (inline) plugin gives the model persistent memory beyond normal chat history.
+It supports three separate mechanisms:

 - **Compact long-term memory** — one global memory outside projects and one isolated memory per project.
 It can be updated automatically with the configured memory model and is intended for durable reusable state rather than routine chat details.
 - **Keyed memory** — raw key/value records stored exactly as supplied.
 Keys are isolated between global and per-project scope and are retrieved explicitly with `memory_key_*` tools.
 - **Conversation continuation notes** — compact `memory_ctx` notes tied to exactly one conversation.
 They are separate from global/project memory and are intended to preserve goals, constraints, decisions, completed work, important findings and pending work across context-window trimming.

-The plugin works independently of the global `Tools` switch.
+The Memory (inline) plugin works independently of the global `Tools` switch.
 Its compact-memory options include the update model, maximum memory size, refinement of manual `memory_add`, automatic attachment of global/project memory, and optional searching of keyed-memory content.
 Auto-attach applies only to compact global/project memory; keyed records and conversation notes are not automatically appended by those plugin options.

 Conversation-note tools are `memory_ctx_get()`, `memory_ctx_add(text)` and `memory_ctx_replace(text)`.
 With **experimental Advanced context handling**, PyGPT core can maintain the same conversation notes automatically during checkpoints.
 In Chat with Agents those core context tools remain available when advanced handling is enabled even if the optional Memory plugin is disabled.